kwpark-dev/IronHeart/README.md

 1. Brief taxonomy & chronicle
 2. The strategies and the implications
 3. (Semi-) "NAIVE" implementation based on the paper from scratch
-4. Experiements
+4. Experiements: 20k ~ 40k learning
 5. Discussion

 Here, **"NAIVE" implementation** means following the learning strategy presented in the paper **without trick**.
 Sometimes authors don't reveal their full approach, which can lead to "exaggerated" performance unintentionally.
 I believe, it also helps to understand fundamental problems beneath modern RL algorithms.
 The robust evaluation should be done statistically rather than one-shot measurement.
 The experiments were not repeated multiple times (due to computation time).
+Besides, the training is done by 40k steps at last, which is not sufficient exploration for the continuous environment.
 Thus, please do not jump to the conclusion based on these results.

 ## Deep Deterministic Policy Gradient (DDPG)